 - May 2019: HelioClim-3 real time irradiation geo-referenced maps are now available.

-- October 2018: HelioClim-3 version 5 web service for today and tomorrow is now available.
-The tomorrow forecast is done using a similarity forecast model.
+- October 2018: HelioClim-3 version 5 web service for today is now available.
 Also, the spectral service delivering UV and PAR radiation data were improved to support current day requests.
 It is also possible to deliver real time maps of spectral radiation on demand.

 - September 2018: HelioClim-3 version 5 real time service is improved and can forecast the solar radiation data to the end of the day using CAMS and GFS meteorological models.
 This service uses the Persistence Forecast methodology.
 Also, Photosynthetically Active Radiation from HelioClim-3 is now available to download from our spectral radiation web service.

 - June 2018: Hiring of a solar forecast engineer to develop solar radiation forecast services.